3231P - Student Records Procedure

 Information contained in the cumulative file and/or supplementary records shall be provided to persons and agencies as follows:

-Parents of dependent children have the right to inspect the cumulative file and/or supplementary records of their children unless a court order is provided that prohibits the release or inspection of student records to a parent.
+Guardians of dependent children have the right to inspect the cumulative file and/or supplementary records of their children unless a court order is provided that prohibits the release or inspection of student records to a parent.
 In the absence of a court order, the following shall occur:

 - The parent shall be provided analysis and interpretation by qualified staff of all information in the cumulative file and supplementary records.
 This action may be initiated by the parent or a staff member.
 The review shall occur no later than 45 days after the request is made.